-This time we are going to illustrate a DiMarzio Bluesbucker wiring diagram, to guide you through an installation of this unique humbucker.
-The Bluesbucker sounds like a P90, so you get the vintage tone in a silent, humbucker design.
-It uses technology that helps the pickup see narrower string window than standard humbuckers, which makes it a little more responsive to your playing.
+In this article, we’re going to illustrate a DiMarzio Bluesbucker wiring diagram and guide you through an installation of this unique humbucker.
+The Bluesbucker sounds like a P90, so you get the vintage tone in a silent humbucker design.
+It uses technology that helps the pickup see a narrower string window than standard humbuckers, which makes it a little more responsive to your playing.

 How is the Bluesbucker Unique?

 The Bluesbucker is unique among humbuckers in the way that it works.
 Most humbuckers have two coils that pick up the string vibrations, but the Bluesbucker only uses one coil to pick up the sound.
 The second coil is merely to cancel noise like a standard humbucker.

 Another feature unique to the DiMarzio Bluesbucker is that you can change the direction of the pickup to fine-tune it.
 The side with the six adjustable pole pieces is the active side, and if this side is closer to the bridge, the tone will be slightly brighter.
 Face it toward the nut, and it becomes somewhat darker.

 The installation of your pickup is easy to complete and only takes a few minutes with minimum tools and supplies.
 You will need a Phillips screwdriver to access the electronics, to uninstall the old pickup, and to install the new one.
 You will also need some electrical tape, a soldering iron, and a small amount of solder to make the required connections.

 - Soldering iron

 Uninstalling the Old Pickup

 We recommend taking notes on how you uninstall your stock pickup because you will likely be installing the DiMarzio Bluesbucker the same way.
 You will need to remove the strings to get the pickup out of the guitar.
 Humbuckers usually have four screws in the corners that free the pickup from the guitar.